COMMUNITY OUTREACH & EVENTS:

 Requirements: must be comfortable drafting postings, previous experience with website development using GoDaddy is a plus.
 Will be interaction with other individuals who enjoy writing articles or stories for the group.

-HPAMSG is actively involved with supporting two (2) annual fundraising initiatives to support Myeloma Canada.
+HPAMSG was actively involved with supporting two (2) annual fundraising initiatives to support Myeloma Canada.

-The 6th Annual 'Scramble for the Cure' Golf Tournament founded and led by Gord Ross, as well as the 2015 Annual Mississauga Myeloma March led by Anne Spencer.
+The Annual 'Scramble for the Cure' Golf Tournament was founded and led by Gord Ross until 2017, as well as the Annual Mississauga Myeloma March which was led by Anne Spencer until 2017.
+As of 2018 the march will be led buy our group.
 A new fundraiser is in the developmental stages with proceeds to support our very own community based organization, the Halton-Peel Myeloma Support Group.

 We are seeking creative hands-on team members to assist with various pre-event, during event, and post event tasks.